 Their short coats are easy to groom.
 If you can deal with some of their requirements, most of the Dogo Argentinos, despite their reputation and muscular appearance, are good pets.

-If you have experience handling big dogs and have decided to get one of these attractive and muscular hunters, you should visit several breeders and make a good choice.
+If you have experience handling big dogs and have decided to get one of these attractive and muscular hunters, you should visit several breeders before you make your choice.
+Meet the parents of the puppies and evaluate their temperament.
 Deafness will probably not be a problem if both parents are able to hear in both ears, and hip dysplasia is less likely to strike if both parents are certified free of the disease.
 Make sure you start training when the puppy is still small and malleable, provide him with adequate leadership, and socialize him as much as possible while he is still young.

 The Dogos that I have seen around here are well socialized and great animals as long as they are with their owner.
 If yo live in a neighborhood infested with wild boars, the Dogo Argentino is definitely the right breed for you!

 - Best Way to Compost Your Dog´s Waste